37 Different Types of Flies in Oklahoma

 The stamps’ distinguishing features are the two rows of oblique yellow dashes on the outside margins and the two vertical yellow dashes in between.

-The female flies in Oklahoma lay fertilized eggs on or close to locations where aphids are present when adults visit flowers.
+When adults visit flowers, female flies in Oklahoma lay fertilized eggs on or near locations where aphids are present.

-The tiny insects and aphids puncture plant tissues and sip the liquids inside.
-Aphids are regarded as a pest because of how quickly they multiply.
+Tiny insects and aphids puncture plant tissues and sip the liquids inside.
+Aphids are regarded as pests because they multiply quickly

-Common sawfly (Various Spp) is next on our list of types of flies in Oklahoma.
+Common sawfly (Various Spp) is next on Oklahoma’s list of types of flies.

-With a saw-like mechanism, female sawflies may more effectively hide their eggs from the weather and potential predators inside twigs and stems.
+With a saw-like mechanism, female sawflies may more effectively hide their eggs inside twigs and stems from the weather and potential predators.

 The Sawfly’s larvae resemble caterpillars very much.
 Butterfly and moth larvae frequently exhibit the same body forms, hues, and patterns as sawfly larvae.